-After completing the steps of the assessment framework (i.e. cost/savings information, indicators, and building blocks), a clear picture emerges of current support in the market for energy efficiency, and of the programs with the greatest chance of success and impact in AP, making them the best investment opportunities at this time.
-The tool uses simple graphics to display this information and help users determine the most suitable energy efficiency programs to pursue under different market conditions.
-This section summarizes the building blocks assessment as well as the program indicator rankings and program impact estimates, integrating these three data types into an overall assessment of the top 10 energy efficiency opportunities for AP's power sector.
+After completing the steps of the assessment framework (i.e. cost/savings information, indicators, and building blocks), a clear picture emerges of current support in the market for energy efficiency, and the programs with the greatest chance of success and impact in Telangana and are the best investment opportunities at this time.
+The tool uses simple graphics to display this information and help users determine the most suitable energy efficiency program to pursue under different market conditions.
+This section summarizes the building blocks assessment as well as the program indicator rankings and program impact estimates, integrating these three data types into an overall assessment of the top 10 energy efficiency opportunities for TS's power sector.